Last revised: June 4, 2020

 RoCa: Acts 2:1-21; 1 Cor.
 12:3-7, 12-13; John 7:37-39

 1. James Alison, The Joy of Being Wrong.
 If we were to raise the question “Why is the Church necessary for salvation?”, the Pentecost text and Alison’s treatment of it could provide a good start on an answer.
-In the interpretation of original sin guided by mimetic theory, personal fallenness is related to living in a fallen state of human community.
+In the interpretation of original sin guided by Mimetic Theory, personal fallenness is related to living in a fallen state of human community.
 The mimetic rivalry that grips each person’s life feeds off of the scapegoating mechanisms that grip human community, and vice versa.
 Thus, for a person to experience salvation there must also be a re-socialization that transforms the powers of the scapegoating mechanisms into the power of life received through self-sacrifice.
-As part of Alison’s brilliant laying out of original sin in light of mimetic theory, he devotes Chapter 6 to what he calls “ecclesial hypostasis,” a living under the power of community formed around the forgiving victim, Jesus Christ, as opposed to living under the power of the “an-ecclesial hypostasis,” or life under the Generative Mimetic Scapegoating Mechanism, as Robert Hamerton-Kelly calls it.
+As part of Alison’s brilliant laying out of original sin in light of Mimetic Theory, he devotes Chapter 6 to what he calls “ecclesial hypostasis,” a living under the power of community formed around the forgiving victim, Jesus Christ, as opposed to living under the power of the “an-ecclesial hypostasis,” or life under the Generative Mimetic Scapegoating Mechanism, as Robert Hamerton-Kelly calls it.
+(I propose that Paul used the language of “life in the Spirit” and “life in the flesh” to name these two ways of community living.)

 Alison makes use of the Pentecost story, as remedy to the Tower of Babel story, as a gathering of what has been scattered.
 In this vein, he also cites Luke 11:23: “He who does not gather with me scatters.”
 (Note: Gil Bailie in his taped lectures on Luke uses the gathering-scattering motif a great deal in his interpretation of Luke’s gospel, especially over the last several tapes in the series.)
 Alison concludes: